Great Moulton

 Great Moulton (also known as Moulton St Michael) is a civil parish in the English county of Norfolk.
 Until the 16th century it also included the Little Moulton parish.

 It covers an area of 5.66 km2 and had a population of 699 in 289 households at the 2001 census, increasing to 751 at the 2011 census.

 For the purposes of local government, it falls within the district of South Norfolk.
 The parish is close to the nearby village of Aslacton.

 History

-Great Moulton is mentioned in the Domesday Book five times and had a relatively large population for a rural Norfolk village, consisting of more than seventy households (in 2011 there were over 300) as well as a church.
+Great Moulton is mentioned in Domesday Book five times and had a relatively large population for a rural Norfolk village, consisting of more than seventy households (in 2011 there were over 300) as well as a church.
 The lord in 1086 was Count Alan of Brittany.